 - Once done, you can now see the “Login with Biometrics” link on the login page.
-If you are using an Apple device, you can log in using Face ID if you have that enabled in your device.
+If you have registered your face login, you can log in by showing your face on your phone’s selfie camera, without using your fingerprint.

 If I have multiple GCash accounts on my phone, does this mean that enabling biometrics for one account enables it for all?

-GCash has made logging in easier with the biometrics login.
+GCash has made logging in more effortless with the biometrics login.
 However, it does not make your account more secure.
 You can still be scammed using your MPIN and OTP.
-Security is only as strong as the weakest link.
+Double Authentication has reduced this risk, however, security is only as strong as the weakest link.
 And vigilance is still the best security measure.

 I have a new e-commerce site where you can buy some e-books here: GCR Prime